The GKEF Enabling and Flexible Fund streams open March 31 and close May 15 2025 at 11 am.

 Glasgow Knowledge Exchange Fund

-The Glasgow Knowledge Exchange Fund (GKE) is an internal investment fund established by the University to support UofG research staff to deliver high-quality knowledge exchange activities and impact generation from UofG research.
+The Glasgow Knowledge Exchange Fund (GKEF) is an internal investment fund established by the University to support UofG research staff to deliver a wide range of high-quality knowledge exchange activities and impact generation from UofG research.
+The GKEF is dynamic and responsive, adapting to the wider funding landscape and institutional priorities.
+The fund’s priorities are identified on an annual basis.

 The fund has five broad aims:

-Each year, the first set of awards for GKE Flexible, Enabling and Impact Acceleration Funds will be in late spring/early summer with an open call for the Flexible Fund and Enabling Fund in Spring.
-A second set of awards and calls will be held in Autumn (if funding allows).
+GKEF holds an open call for its Flexible and Enabling Fund streams in the Spring.
+If funding allows, a second call will be held in the Autumn.
 Precise call dates are announced 6-8 weeks prior to close.
-Note: Funds awarded must be spent by 31st July of the FY in which awards are made (end of the financial year in which funds are transferred to budget holders).
+Funds awarded must be spent by 31st July of the FY in which awards are made (end of the financial year in which funds are transferred to budget holders).
+The Small Grants stream is opened throughout the year depending on the availability of funds for this stream.

 Eligibility